gg4llin/evolutionAi/docs/documentation.md

 # Documentation Index

-Welcome to the evolveAi knowledge base.
+Welcome to the evolutionAi knowledge base.
 Use this index to navigate the materials that describe, operate, and extend the AdaptiveAgent platform.

 ## Blueprint Library
 All canonical specifications reside in `docs/blueprints/`.
 Each file mirrors a subsystem: